First Warning Traffic – Tuesday bridge openings and delays

 - I-664 Monitor-Merrimac Memorial Bridge-Tunnel: Single-lane closures northbound and southbound as follows.
 One lane will remain open at all times:

-- US-17 James River Bridge: Single-lane closures southbound.
+- US-17 James River Bridge: Single-lane closures northbound and southbound.
 One lane will remain open at all times:

-- I-564 Eastbound/Westbound, Norfolk: Single-lane and dual-lane closures as follows.
+- I-564 Eastbound/Westbound, Norfolk: Single-lane closures as follows.
 One lane will remain open at all times:

-- Eastbound dual-lane closures January 8-13 from 7 p.m. until 5 a.m. the following morning from Terminal Boulevard to Naval Station Piers/Gates 1 &2.
+- Eastbound January 19 from 9 p.m. until 5 a.m. the following morning from Granby Street to Norfolk Naval Station Gates 3A &3.

-- I-664 Northbound, Chesapeake: Alternating lane closures northbound as follows.
+- I-264 Eastbound, Virginia Beach: Dual-lane and triple-lane closures eastbound as follows.
 One lane will remain open at all times:

+- Eastbound triple-lane closures January 15-19 from 9 p.m. until 5 a.m. the following morning at Rosemont Road.

+- I-264 Westbound, Portsmouth: Single-lane and dual-lane closures westbound as follows.
+One lane will remain open at all times:

+- Westbound January 17 from 9 p.m. until 5 a.m. the following morning at Frederick Boulevard.

-- Northbound January 9-10 from 8 p.m. until 5 a.m. the following morning from Bowers Hill to Military Highway.
+- Westbound January 17 from 9 p.m. until 5 a.m. the following morning at Victory Boulevard.

 - VA-199 Westbound, James City County: Alternating lane closures westbound on VA-199 at VA-132 over College Creek.
 One lane will remain open at all times: